 And its a good idea to have these numbers programmed into your cell phone.
 Remember though its possible that you could find yourself without cell phone coverage at times.

-Drive on the N2 in the direction of George.
-Take the first turn left to Swartvlei after crossing the lagoon and at the end of a bumpy tar road, park your car in the car park overlooking the beach.
+From Sedgefield, drive on the N2 in the direction of George.
+Take the first turn left to Swartvlei after crossing the bridge over the lagoon.
+The Links Golf Course will be on your left and shortly after seeing the camp site at the base of the dune, just follow the tar road that ends at the car park overlooking the beach.

-Walk eastwards(i.e. to your right) along Swartvlei beach to Gericke’s Point and beyond (best done at low tide) to explore the numerous fascinating rock pools.
+Walk westwards(i.e. to your right) along Swartvlei beach to Gericke’s Point and beyond (best done at low tide) to explore the numerous fascinating rock pools.